-Broad emission line profiles in many objects can be very complex, so they cannot be well represented by a single Gaussian function.
+Broad emission line profiles are usually too complex to represent by a single Gaussian function.
 Therefore, we used more than one Gaussian function to model the broad emission line \citep{kramer2009}.
-Fig. \ref{figure2} shows the broadest emission line detected with the highest S/N and EQW (Table \ref{Table2}) is the Ly$\alpha$ line.
-While measuring the FWHM of this line, two Gaussian model fit was applied and the FWHM of Ly$\alpha$ line was determined as $46\pm7$ {\AA}.
+Fig. \ref{figure4} shows the broadest emission line detected with the highest signal-to-noise ratios (S/N), and the equivalent width (EQW) (Table \ref{Table4}) is the Ly$\alpha$ line.
+While measuring the FWHM of this line, two Gaussian model fits were applied, and the FWHM of the Ly$\alpha$ line was determined as $46\pm7$ {\AA}.

-Fig. \ref{figure2} shows the emission and absorption lines of the combined spectra.
-The lower panel is the best fit power-law spectral fit with the best-fit parameters we obtained and their residuals.

-We listed the fluxes, the signal-to-noise ratios (S/N), and the equivalent width (EQW) values for the lines in Table \ref{Table2}.
+Fig. \ref{figure4} shows the emission and absorption lines of the combined spectra.
+The lower panel delineates the power-law spectral fit that yields the best-fit parameters and the corresponding residuals.
+We list the flux, S/N, and EQW values for the observed spectral lines in Table \ref{Table4}.